The SRC can give you advice if you have been accused of plagiarism, which is the offence of passing off someone else’s work as your own.

 - The outcome was clearly unreasonable

 If you are considering an appeal, we would always suggest that you speak to a member of staff in the Advice Centre to talk this through.
-These discussions allow us to be upfront with you on the realistic chance of your appeal being successful, support you in articulating your key arguments and to suggest any supporting documents you might want to include.
+These discussions allow us to be upfront with you on the realistic chance of your appeal being successful, support you in articulating your key arguments and suggesting any supporting documents you might want to include.

 How can the SRC help?